Teaching Decimal Operations

-I have taught decimal operations for more than 20 years, and I have seen, time and again, students who know how to add and multiply decimals but then follow the wrong "rule" for the operation they’re completing.
+I’ve taught decimal operations for more than 20 years, and I’ve seen, time and again, students who ‘know’ how to add and multiply decimals but then follow the wrong ‘rule’ for the operation they’re completing.

 I want to focus on logic.Today that feeling was reinforced when I asked my students to solve 35.2 + 7.489 and then explain why their answer made sense.
 Here are some of the answers and reasons (I didn’t teach this yet, but they learned it last year):

 - “0.11009 makes sense because I tried my best and if I remember correctly, addition problems you don’t need to line the decimals together”

-"0.7838 makes sense because when I added I knew that it doesn’t matter how it’s lined up”
+- “0.7838 makes sense because when I added I knew that it doesn’t matter how it’s lined up”

-"78.42 – I added 9 and 2, then 1, 8 and 5.
+- “78.42 – I added 9 and 2, then 1, 8 and 5.
 Next I added 1, 3, and 7.
 Finally I added 7 and 0 and I put the decimal in the middle.”

 - “7.841 makes sense because with adding you only have to add the decimals on the top.
 Then you add and finally add the decimal back in.”

 - “426.89 because I put the decimal point four spaces back because there are four numbers behind it”

 - “79.41 makes sense because you do it just like an addition problem (that’s how I remember it anyway)”

 - “7.841 makes sense because you add like normal and take the decimal from the farthest out and put it with the answer”

 A few correct answers, with reasons:

-"42.689 – this makes sense to me because this is how I learned it.
+- “42.689 – this makes sense to me because this is how I learned it.
 You do simple addition, but line up the decimal points”

-"42.689 makes sense because I used what my fifth grade teacher taught me, line up decimals, add zeros so everything is lined up and then solve.”
+- “42.689 makes sense because I used what my fifth grade teacher taught me, line up decimals, add zeros so everything is lined up and then solve.”

 - “42.689 – I don’t know how it makes sense, but it’s how I learned to do it.”

-Especially to those students who are a little weaker in math – if they can’t remember the right rule, they can’t tell if their answer is reasonable!
-They need to develop their number sense.In the past, I have asked students to estimate the answer first, so they know if their answer is reasonable, and I have required them write these estimates on their tests.
+Especially to those middle school students who are a little weaker in math – if they can’t remember the right rule, they can’t tell if their answer is reasonable!
+They need to develop their number sense.In the past, I’ve asked students to estimate the answer first, so they know if their answer is reasonable, and I have required them write these estimates on their tests.
 But we’ve also talked about the rules.

 I’m thinking that if I take the focus off the rules and put extra focus on the estimating/reasonable answer idea, students will be better able to identify reasonable answers and will feel less dependent on the rules.

-- So when placing the decimal point in 104058, it should be placed so that the answer is about 100 - not 10, or 1, or 1000.
+- So when placing the decimal point in 104058, students should place it so that the answer is about 100…not 10, or 1, or 1000.

 In attempting to create the largest number possible (using a calculator to compute), many students have already made the discovery that dividing by a number less than one gave them a larger number, while multiplying by a number less than one gave them a smaller number.
 No rules were taught – they found this “secret” on their own.
 This will be great to reference and discuss when we begin working on the multiplication and division of decimals.